apioo/fusio/doc/basic/get_started.rst

 * **Assign the scope to your user**

-  By default all routes are assigned to the ``todo`` scope.
+  The routes are assigned to the ``todo`` scope.
 In order to use a scope, the scope must be assigned to your user account.
 Therefor go to the user panel click on the edit button and assign the ``todo`` scope to your user.
 It is also possible to set the default scopes for new users under settings ``scopes_default``.